placouture-upmem/benchmark/source/microbe_cache/README.md

 Sequences is generated with `benchmark/source/create_sequence/create_sequence.c`.

-Multiple files of the form `sequence_<array size>_<cache line stride>_<page stride>.bin` are generated:
-*  where cache line stride = 1, page stride = 1: a sequence that access the direct next index in the array.
-* cache line stride = <CACHE_LINE_SIZE / sizeof(size_t)>, page stride = 1: a sequence that access the array by cache line linearly.
-* cache line stride = 0, page stride = 1: a sequence that jumps randomly within a memory page.
-When all cache lines are accessed once, it passes to the next page.
-This sequence is usefull to force regular cache misses.
-The sequence are likely to be not prefetchable.
-* cache line stride = 0, page stride = 0: is a sequence that jumps randomly in the array.
-Each access try to touch a different set of {PGD,P4D,PUD,PMD,PTE,CL}, and to avoid the last `NR_LAST_PAGE_ENTRY_TO_AVOID` translation.
-This sequence tries to stress the TLB.

 There are multiple version of the benchmark:

 ```microbe_cache_local_iterator_X``` : access ```X``` different arrays, each has its own allocator.
 Iterators are local to the function, hence uses the stack.
 You can set ```X``` to fit in registers.
 If there are not enough registers, there will be stores/loads on the stack to manage the iterator.